 This summer again, my mother surprised me by buying fresh mussels one morning so we prepared them for early lunch, traditionally, na buzaru, with white wine, parsley and a handful of breadcrumbs.

-When you find yourself on the Croatian coast one day, instead of a lunch in a restaurant, buy some fresh mussels and try preparing them yourself, you won’t be sorry that you did.
-You can follow this quick recipe.
+When you find yourself on the Croatian coast one day, instead of a lunch in a restaurant, buy some fresh mussels and try preparing them yourself.
+You won’t be sorry that you did.

 Croatian mussels in white wine